JakeWnuk/HashtopoCLI/README.md

 - [Usage](#usage)
 - [Install](#install)

- CLI tool for [Hashtopolis](https://github.com/hashtopolis/server) incorperating some of the API functionality into a dynamic Python wrapper.
+ CLI tool for [Hashtopolis](https://github.com/hashtopolis/server) incorporating some of the API functionality into a dynamic Python wrapper.
 Input is accepted via the `-i` flag and `stdin` and accepts strings and files.
 Output is neatly printed to the CLI in a minimalistic format.

 ## Usage
 Only a few API calls are implemented: